 4. Publication & Rating

-Once all identified concerns have been addressed, the STARS report will become final and a rating will be publicized.
-The rating will be valid for three years from the date that the report was submitted.
+Once all issues requiring revision have been resolved, the STARS report will be published.
+The report will be valid for three years from the date that it is published.

 AASHE staff may conduct periodic post-publication review of data included in published STARS reports.

 Transparency & Public Inquiries

-All of the information in a STARS Report is made publicly available on the STARS website.
+All of the information in a STARS report is made publicly available on the STARS website.
 If an individual or organization believes that content is not consistent with credit criteria or contains errors, they may email their concerns to email@example.com.
-If AASHE staff determine that the concerns are valid, we will bring the potential inconsistency to the attention of the STARS Liaison for the institution without identifying the originator of the inquiry.
+If AASHE staff determine that the concerns are valid, we will bring the potential error or inconsistency to the attention of the STARS Liaison for the institution without identifying the originator of the inquiry.